awsdocs/aws-config-developer-guide/doc_source/access-keys-rotated.md

 Checks if the active access keys are rotated within the number of days specified in `maxAccessKeyAge`\.
 The rule is NON\_COMPLIANT if the access keys have not been rotated for more than `maxAccessKeyAge` number of days\.

 **Note**
+This rule requires you to turn on 'Include global resources' in general settings in order for resources to be evaluated\.
 Re\-evaluating this rule within 4 hours of the first evaluation will have no effect on the results\.

 **Identifier:** ACCESS\_KEYS\_ROTATED